How to choose the right font for your brand?

-Always pick a font that will be compatible with whatever media you’re using and your content.
-If most of your content is online then focus on fonts that work effectively online, if most of your content is printed then focus on fonts that are legible and clear when printed in multiple sizes.
+Always try picking a font that will be compatible with whatever media & content you’re utilising.
+If most of your content is online then focus on fonts that work effectively online, if most of your content is printed – then focus on fonts that are legible and clear when printed in multiple sizes.
 Never go for a typeface just because you like the look of it.

-When picking your typeface to check how big its family is, what is meant by that is how many different variations of weights it comes in, does it come in a ‘Bold’ and ‘Italic’ version?
-The bigger the family the better the typeface for your brand identity, the wider variations of a single typeface will give your brand much more flexibility in your visuals and messaging, while still sticking to your brand style and maintaining the brand identity.
+When picking your font, check how big its family is.
+What is meant by that, is how many different variations of weights it comes in, does it come in a ‘Bold’ and ‘Italic’ version?
+The bigger the family the better the typeface for your brand identity.
+The wider variations of a single typeface will give your brand much more flexibility in your visuals and messaging, while still sticking to your brand style and maintaining the brand identity.

 Hopefully, this blog helped you understand typography a bit more and explained why choosing the right typeface for your brand is important.
 Choosing the right type for your brand, along with many other elements of brand identity that can be found in our article ‘Branding vs Logo‘ are what ultimately create a connection, positive or negative with your customers.